Galeno del Mal

-Galeno del Mal (born August 20, 2001), known mononymously by the ring name Galeno, is a Mexican luchador, a masked professional wrestler, currently working Lucha Libre AAA Worldwide (AAA) and WWE.
-He's best known tenure for Pro Wrestling Noah where he is a former one time GHC National Champion and a member of All Rebellion.
+Galeno del Mal (born August 20, 2001), known mononymously by the ring name Galeno, is a Mexican professional wrestler, currently working promotions Lucha Libre AAA Worldwide (AAA) and WWE.
+As of September 2026, he is one-half of the AAA World Tag Team Champions alongside his brother El Hijo de Dr. Wagner Jr..
+He is best known for his tenure in the Japanese Pro Wrestling Noah, where he is a former one time GHC National Champion and a former member of All Rebellion.

 Personal life

 Galeno del Mal is part of the Wagner wrestling family and Moreno wrestling family.
 He is the son of Dr. Wagner Jr. and Rossy Moreno.
-His ring name translates to Evil Doctor, which was also a nickname used by his father and grandfather Dr. Wagner.
+His ring name translates to Evil Doctor, which was also a nickname used by his father and his grandfather Dr. Wagner.
 His real name is not a matter of official record as he is an enmascarado, which by lucha libre traditions means that his personal life is kept secret from the general public.

 He finished high school on the advice of his parents, but they both supported his decision to go into professional wrestling.